Deltares/pyflwdir/docs/installation.rst

     $ pip install pyflwdir

-Install from gitlab (for developers)
+Install from github (for developers)
 ------------------------------------

 For we advise the following steps to install the package.